Social Sciences Grant

 Application Review Process and Evaluation Criteria

 Social Sciences Grant applications will be reviewed by a committee comprised of UT Dallas faculty with relevant scientific, technical, and research experience.
 Applicants will receive a brief list of strengths and weaknesses with a numerical rank (5=highly meritorious and recommended for funding, 1=low priority for application consideration).
-Awards will be announced within 3 weeks following the completion of the reviews and funding will be available soon after.
+Awards will be announced following the completion of the reviews and funding will be available soon after.
 Evaluation criteria include:

 - Relevance of project goals, plans, and expected product(s) to prepare the team for future external funding opportunities.